Advancing Your Agricultural Experience

 The Agricultural Education doctoral option has a primary focus of preparing candidates to assume faculty positions in colleges or university agricultural education programs.
 Candidates assemble an individual program of study that provides a comprehensive knowledge of the teaching and learning process with a strong theoretical foundation and practical research experience in agricultural education.

 Term offerings for all current or active term university classes can be found through the OSU Catalog Schedule of Classes.
-An easy way to look for an individual course or a subject is to use the Quick-Jump.

 Students should contact their Advisor if you plan for a break from active enrollment.
 Students may return to take courses within three terms (not including summer) without needing to reapply.
 If a student is absent four or more terms (not including summer) they need to apply for readmission.
 Please refer to the Returning Students information on the Registrar's office.